edtechjeff/edtechjeff/HowTo/Imaging/DISM/Readme.md

 # Quick Start Instructions
 ---

 In this article we are going to cover how to setup a WDS server to PXE boot and utilize the ADK also.
-I found this great [article](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/system-builder-deployment?view=windows-11)that I got the original idea from and base files.
+I found this great [article](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/system-builder-deployment?view=windows-11) that I got the original idea from and base files.

 ---